 An opulent object, with nearly fifty illustrations, this Book of Hours once belonged to Anne Boleyn (d.
 1536), King Henry VIII’s second wife.
 Two pages (f.
 231v and f.
-66r) are a testament to their budding romance.
+66r, digitised images 1 and 2) are a testament to their budding romance.

 Books of Hours, used by lay people during their private prayers, were enormously popular in the Middle Ages.
 Containing the Hours of the Virgin along with other prayers and psalms, they offered their owners an easier version of the Divine Office practised in religious communities.
 The elegance of this particular manuscript marks it out as belonging to an individual of high status.
 Alongside helping Anne to frame her personal prayer schedule, her Book of Hours facilitated her romance with Henry VIII.